Composting bins and green waste area at Coney Hall

 Targets and transparency matter.
 Our site-level recycling percentage target is an ambitious but reachable 65% diversion from landfill within three years, with staged milestones each year.
 This target complements borough ambitions and the wider municipal waste strategy, ensuring that every tonne of green and recyclable waste is assessed for reuse, composting or material recovery.
 We report progress internally and use quality checks to minimise contamination and improve sorting.

-Electric low-carbon van collecting garden waste in neighbourhood Fleet decarbonisation is integral to an eco-friendly waste disposal area.
+A woman in a pink checked shirt, red apron, and red rain boots is kneeling on a well-maintained garden bed with dark, moist soil, tending to small green plants.
+In the background, there are taller flowering plants and green shrubs, along with a fence that encloses the outdoor space.
+A watering can and garden tools are visible nearby on the ground, suggesting ongoing gardening activities.
+The garden layout includes neatly bordered flower beds and a grassy area in the foreground, with the scene bathed in natural daylight under a clear sky, highlighting the lush greenery and vibrant plant life typical of a suburban garden in the Coney Hall area.
+The setting showcases an organized outdoor space maintained by gardening services, emphasizing sustainability and outdoor care within a typical UK residential garden.
+Fleet decarbonisation is integral to an eco-friendly waste disposal area.
 We are rolling out low-carbon vans for collections and small-scale haulage: a mix of electric vehicles for short trips, plugin-hybrids for flexible range, and routes optimised for load efficiency.
 The benefits include reduced NOx and CO2 emissions, quieter neighbourhood operations and eligibility for low-emission zones.
 Low-carbon vans are used for garden waste runs, bulky-item pickups and charity drop-offs.

 To summarise our commitments: we maintain an eco-friendly waste disposal area that is aligned with borough separation schemes, targets a 65% recycling and diversion rate, coordinates with local transfer stations and partners with charities to maximise reuse.
 Our fleet transition to low-carbon vans complements on-site measures, making Gardener Coney Hall a model for sustainable gardening in the neighbourhood.